-We are very keen for this Working Group to develop an active research programme, and to engage with research users outside academia.
-To this end we encourage collaborative international research projects with the potential to attract significant financial support, and have already initiated a number of bids to different research funding bodies.
-Using ethnographic and closely related case studies to challenge received notions of ‘tradition’, projects examining ‘tradition’ as a process of intergenerational, interregional, and intercultural transfer of knowledge, skills and values will look at the creative potential of living traditions in their socio-ecological contexts, and at the role of the ethnologist in the tradition process.
-Located at the interface of ethnology and other arts and humanities fields, the research envisaged is likely to involve a significant element of practice, which may take a variety of forms including audio-visual, fine art, or performance.
+We are keen that the working group continues to develop an active research programme, which includes engaging with researchers and users of research beyond academia.
+To this end we encourage collaborative international research projects with the potential to attract significant financial support.
+We are continuing to initiate bids to diverse research funding bodies, and are interested to hear from potential collaborators across disciplines, institutions, and practices.
+Located at the interface of ethnology and other arts and humanities fields, we continue to envisage research that is likely to involve a significant element of practice, and which may take a variety of forms including audio-visual, fine art, and/or performance.

 Adjunct Prof. Pauliina Latvala-Harvilahti, University of Eastern Finland, pauliina.latvala-harvilahti(at)uef.fi

-To apply for membership of this working group please contact both Cáit McCullagh (cjm5(at)hw.ac.uk) and Pauliina Latvala-Harvilahti (pauliina.latvala-harvilahti(at)uef.fi).
+To apply for membership of this working group please contact Cáit McCullagh (cjm5(at)hw.ac.uk) and Pauliina Latvala-Harvilahti (pauliina.latvala-harvilahti(at)uef.fi).

 We look forward to hearing from you.

 Nic Craith, Máiréad